Only a few peptides for energy seem to deliver, and the cheapest ones are actually more effective.

 MOTS-c

 This is a newer peptide with a unique way of working.
+It signals cells that you have just exercised, even without physical activity.

 How it works: Activates AMPK via the Folate-AICAR-AMPK axis to trigger the same metabolic adaptations from Zone 2 cardio.